k2view-academy/K2View-Academy/articles/99_Broadway/05_data_types.md

 Other numeric types such as *Integer*, *Short*, *Float*, *Byte* and their primitive counterparts (long, int, short, byte, double, float), are automatically converted to Long/Real.

-Sql Blob is also supported and is automatically converted into a byte[].
+SQL JDBC Blobs are also supported and are automatically converted into byte arrays.

 ### Collections/Iterable

-Collections, or sequences of objects, are represented by any implementation of Iterable (Collection, List etc).
+Collections, or sequences of objects, can be represented by any implementation of Iterable (Collection, List etc).
 The advantage of using Iterable as the lowest common denominator is that it does not need to declare its size in advance, easily supporting streaming uses cases such as databases queries and topic subscription where the number of items is not known in advance or is even unbound.
-Java Arrays are also supported and treated as sequences.
+Java Arrays are also supported and accessed as Iterable.

 ### Maps/Objects

 The Map interface is used to represent Objects that contain a set of named attributes.
 The key is usually of String type.
-For instance, Maps are used extensively to represent result set rows.
+For instance, Maps are used extensively to represent database result set rows.

 ### Implicit Type Conversion

 When Actors read their input arguments from Broadway, and expect a certain type of parameter, Broadway converts the value to the type expected by the Actor.

 The conversion is highly robust, where any reasonable conversion is done in the attempt to satisfy the Actor expected input.
-For instance a Long can be converted into a String and a String can be parsed into an Integer (if possible).
+For instance a Long can be converted into a String and a String can be parsed into a Long (if possible).
 An integer can be converted to a boolean and vice versa (0=false, true=1).
 Automatic conversion is also done between primitives and collections or between maps and collections.
 The following is an exhaustive table of all available conversions:

 | Source/Target |           String          |            Long           |                  Double                 |           Boolean          |      Date      |        byte[]        |         Iterable         |  Map  |
 |:-------------:|:-------------------------:|:-------------------------:|:---------------------------------------:|:--------------------------:|:--------------:|:--------------------:|:------------------------:|:-----:|